 This is our cue to plant seeds for fall.
 The possibilities include all of the spring favorites like lettuce, peas, and broccoli.
 But fall is not just a lesser version of spring.
 There are good reasons to plan the fall garden as a season all its own, with delicacies and opportunities that spring doesn't have.

 First, there are plants that are very hard to grow in spring but easy in the fall.
-Spinach, bulbing fennel, and Nappa cabbage are day-length-sensitive plants that bolt and get bitter in spring.
+Spinach, bulbing fennel, and Nappa cabbage are day-length-sensitive plants that bolt and get bitter quickly in spring.
 In the shortening days of fall, they stay in vegetative growth, producing juicy, succulent vegetables for the table.
 Nappa cabbage is especially easy and quick.
 Its crunchy, juicy leaves are as mild as lettuce but hardier--good in salads, coleslaw, stir-fries, sandwiches, and preserved as kim-chee.
 Fennel is like a sweeter, more aromatic celery—and much easier to grow.
 Homegrown spinach is sweeter, and juicier than what's in the store.
 And instead of one quick spring harvest, you can cut leaves all winter.
+The entire chicory/endive tribe is as easy to grow as lettuce when you sow in the fall.

 Kale, cabbage, and broccoli sprout and grow best in fall.
 As young plants, they prefer warm weather, when their seeds would naturally fall to the ground and sprout.
 (They develop their great cold-hardiness as adult plants.)
 Transplanting is not a problem for this group—it actually stimulates root growth.
 Starting them in a shaded nursery bed is nice because it doesn't demand the care that pots do—and they'll wait for their garden space without getting pot-bound.
 If you need to use pots or flats, plan on giving them afternoon shade, and transplant to the garden or a larger pot within a month.
 Or sow them in large pots to start with.